 JMS message domain properties:

-The JMSInput node can receive all of the JMS message types that are specified in the Java Message Service Specification, version 1.1.
-For more information see "JMS message types" on page 88.
+The JMSInput node can receive message payloads that correspond to all of the JMS message types that are specified in the Java Message Service Specification, version 1.1.
+For more information, see "JMS message types" on page 88.